Peter Ueberroth: 1984 Summer Olympics

-Baseball commissioner
+Commissioner of Baseball

 Ueberroth was elected to succeed Bowie Kuhn on March 3, 1984, and took office on October 1 of that year.
 As a condition of his hiring, Ueberroth increased the commissioner's fining ability from US$5,000 to $250,000.
 His salary was raised to a reported $450,000, nearly twice what Kuhn was paid.

 Just as Ueberroth was taking office, the Major League Umpires Union was threatening to strike the postseason.
 Ueberroth managed to arbitrate the disagreement and had the umpires back to work before the League Championship Series were over.
 The next summer, Ueberroth worked behind the scenes to limit a players' strike to one day before a new labor agreement was worked out with the Players Association.

 During the course of his stint as commissioner, Ueberroth reinstated two Hall of Famers, Willie Mays and Mickey Mantle, who had been banned from working for Major League Baseball by Kuhn because of their associations with gambling casinos.
 Also, Ueberroth suspended numerous players because of cocaine use, negotiated a $1.8 billion television contract with CBS, and initiated the investigation against Pete Rose's betting habits.
 In 1985, Ueberroth's first full year in office, the League Championship Series expanded from a best-of-five series to a best-of-seven series.
 At his urging, the Chicago Cubs chose to install lights at Wrigley Field rather than reimburse the leagues for lost night-game revenue.
 Ueberroth then found a new source of income in the form of persuading large corporations to pay for the privilege of having their products endorsed by MLB.